-Comparison of the measured depth-averaged currents with the predicted wave-driven undertow for the 4-m and 8-m sites, where EMCMs were deployed, are similar to results from the ADCPs deployed during the SandyDuck study (Fig. 15).
-Correlations between the observed and predicted offshore flow are 0.6-0.8 and regression coefficients are near 1.
-The lower correlations for the EMCMs is presumably because there is much poorer vertical coverage (only 4 depths at the 4-m site and 7 depths at the 8-m site, with only 3 current meters working for most of the deployment).
-The correlations for the VMCM instrumented sites are negative (-0.3 to -0.6), rather than positive, and regression coefficients range from -1 to -5.
-Note the difference between the ADCP and VMCM correlations and regression coefficients in 12 - 13 m water depth.
+ment).
+The correlations for the VMCM instrumented sites are negative (-0.3 to -0.6) rather than positive, and regression coefficients range from -1 to -5.
+Note the difference between the ADCP and VMCM correlations and regression coefficients in 12-13-m water depth.
 The discrepancy between the ADCP and VMCM results from the North Carolina inner shelf is in sharp contrast to the consistent ADCP results from the North Carolina and Martha's Vineyard inner shelves in Fig. 5.
 It seems likely that the VMCM results are due to wave bias errors.
-Given that VMCMs average oscillating flows more accurately than most mechanical current meters (Weller and Davis 1980), it seems unlikely that previous studies using mechanical current meters will be useful in studying wave-driven flows over the inner shelf.
+Given that VMCMs average oscillating flows more accurately than most mechanical current meters (Weller and Davis 1980), it appears unlikely that previous studies using mechanical current meters will be useful in studying wave-driven flows over the inner shelf.